Proactive DP: A Multple Target Optimization Framework for DP-SGD: Improved Moment Accountant Method

-To generate the graph, we fix a diminishing learning rate $\eta_t$ (step size) from round to round and we fix the total number $K$ of local gradient computations that will be performed.
-Based on local training data and a-priori knowledge, a local client can run SGD locally without any added DP mechanism.
-This learns a local model $w^*$ and we compare how much accuracy is sacrificed by adding Gaussian noise $n\sim {\cal N}(0,C^2\sigma^2{\bf I})$; that is, we compute and depict the ratio $F(w^*+n)/F(w^*)$.
-This teaches us the range of $\sigma$ and $C$ combinations that may lead to sufficient accuracy (say at most a 10\% drop).
+To generate the graph, we fix a diminishing learning rate $\bar{\eta}_t$ (step size) from round to round and we fix the total number $K$ of local gradient computations that will be performed.
+Based on local training data and a-priori knowledge (possibly from transferring a public model of another similar learning task), a local client can run SGD locally without any added noise but with clipping corresponding to $C$.
+This learns a local model $w^*$ (which depends on $C$) and we compare how much accuracy is sacrificed by adding Gaussian noise $n\sim {\cal N}(0,C^2\sigma^2{\bf I})$; that is, we compute and depict the ratio ``$F(w^*+n)/F(w^*)$" as a function of $\sigma$ and we do this for various clipping constants $C$.
+This teaches us the range of $\sigma$ and $C$ combinations that may lead to sufficient accuracy (say at most a 10\% drop).\footnote{In some cases (not in the experiments in this paper), $F(w^*)$ can be very small and as a result $F(w^*+n)$ is not stable.
+A solution for this case can be to train model $w^*$ to reach a sufficient good accuracy (for example 80\% or 90\%) and then stop.
+Now $F(w^*)$ is not so small and $F(w^*+n)/F(w^*)$ may still produce stable results.
+We hypothesize that the resulting utility graph transfers to a full training of model $w^*$.}

-We notice that the server may start DP-SGD based on an architecture and model for another related problem that is already known.
-This model is used as a starting point to train the new model for the new problem (transfer learning).
-The utility graph of the model for the other related problem can be computed or is already known and a range of acceptable $\sigma$ and $C$ combinations can be given to the clients by the server at the start of their DP-SGD.
-Here, we assume that the utility graph of the other related problem transfers to the new problem.